supercrab/AlexaLamp/README.md

 ![Project schematic](images/schematic.png)

+**NOTE: the direction that the rotary encoder affects lamp brightness can be reversed by swapping digital inputs 6 & 7**

 ## Wooden Enclosure

 * The enclosure is made up of 2 parts: a wooden block (roughly 4 inches by 3 inches) and a planed wood base that screws into the block and locks the electronics away